agency-fund/evidential-be/README.md

    This will start the server at http://localhost:8000.
 It stores its state in a local Postgres instance, running in Docker, on localhost:5499.

+   > Note: Our system uses Google logins for SSO.
+If you do not have an @agency.fund Google login, run the following
+   > command to allow yourself access to the UI:
+   >
+   > ```shell
+   > task create-user -- USERNAME@gmail.com
+   > ```

+1. If you are only working on the UI, you can skip the rest of the instructions.

 1. Send some test requests:

    Each request should have an HTTP request header `Datasource-ID` set to the `id` value of a configuration entry in the